adut24/adut24/README.md

 </div>

 ## **About me**
 Hello!
 My name is Alexandre Dutertre.
-I'm a 23 years old student at [Holberton School](https://www.holbertonschool.com) LAVAL in France 🇫🇷.
-I'd be finishing my foundations year in 3 months and so I am currently looking for an internship in Web Development or Software/Mobile application Development or even in AR/VR development if you accept beginner.
+I'm a 24 years old student at [Holberton School](https://www.holbertonschool.com) LAVAL in France 🇫🇷.
+I finished my foundations year in November, 2022 and I am currently doing an internship in Back End.
+I will start my specialization year at the end of March, 2023 in AR/VR and it'll end in January, 2024.

 During the first year at Holberton, I studied among other things:
 - C